 For Daniel Goldenberg, director of IT infrastructure at the firm, part of his role is to find a way to face down the growing online threat to data-centric organizations like Barton Associates.
 Recruitment firms are particularly highly prized as they contain large stores of wide-ranging personally identifiable information (PII) and financial details on their clients, as well as corporate data from employers.

 A major data breach could have a huge impact on customer confidence in the brand, as could a ransomware-related outage that leaves job-seekers and employers unable to connect.
-There were more than 3,000 reported breaches in the first half of 2019, up 54% on 1H 2018, while global ransomware attacks rose nearly 50% year-over-year in Q2 2019.

 However, he realized that outsourcing to the cloud does not mean being able to hand over responsibility for cybersecurity.
 So a search began for a provider that could offer automated threat detection and response and vulnerability management capabilities tightly integrated into Barton Associates’ cloud infrastructure.

 The firm chose InsightIDR for their detection-focused cloud SIEM after careful consideration, which included a few “test drives” with leading competitors.

 “We did an evaluation across the board with a couple of major SIEM players.
 We understood the pros and cons, and with the Rapid7 Insight platform, we felt like we got a lot out of the box,” explains Goldenberg.

 “InsightIDR was easy to use, easy to implement, and easy to set up.
 It had a lot of pros for us in terms of deployment, configuration, and getting out of the gate where I wouldn't be stuck sinking thousands of engineering hours into a solution that we might not get actual insights out of.”